FrancesCoronel/hire-me/docs/04-interview/intros.md

 What does "varied skill set" actually imply?
 Well, I happen to enjoy freelance blogging and freelance web design & development, mentoring folks 1-to-1, and speaking at tech conferences or related events.
 These are all side hobbies though as my true passion lies in creating charming and constructive products.

-In terms of academic backgrounds, I recieved a Bachelor's in Computer Science from Hampton University May 2016 and have attended various external programs before like Fullstack Academy (web development), Designlab (web design), and Product School (product management).
+In terms of academic backgrounds, I received a Bachelor's in Computer Science from Hampton University May 2016 and have attended various external programs before like Fullstack Academy (web development), Designlab (web design), and Product School (product management).

 My past work experience includes first working part-time as a front-end developer while in my last semester at Hampton University at a local consulting agency called 80|20 in Norfolk, VA.
 Later, I interned as a wearables developer for Accenture Liquid Studio in Redwood City, CA during summer 2016.
 For spring 2017, I will be interning at NBCUniversal at 30 Rockefeller as a media tech intern.